vercel/nextjs-subscription-payments/README.md

 It's highly recommended to use a local Supabase instance for development and testing.
 We have provided a set of custom commands for this in `package.json`.

 First, you will need to install [Docker](https://www.docker.com/get-started/).
-You should also copy or rename:

-- `.env.local.example` -> `.env.local`
-- `.env.example` -> `.env`
+You must also copy or rename the `.env.example` file to `.env` and populate it with the required environment variables, or setup of your local Supabase instance will fail.

+Follow the instructions [here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) to create a Github OAuth app.
+When you create the app, set the homepage URL to 'http://localhost:3000/' and the authorization callback URL to 'http://localhost:54321/auth/v1/callback'.
+Github will provide you Client ID and secret for your OAuth app, which you should copy and paste into `.env`.
+Remember never to commit your `.env` file to version control!

-Next, run the following command to start a local Supabase instance and run the migrations to set up the database schema:
+Next, run the following command to start a local Supabase instance and to run the migrations to set up the database schema:

 ```bash
 pnpm supabase:start